LuisEspinosa7/LuisEspinosa7/README.md

 - 🤯 &nbsp; Crazy about software technologies, backend, frontend and a great user experience...

-- 🔎 &nbsp; Learning about Cloud (AWS), mobile development and UX Design.
+- 🔎 &nbsp; Learning about Cloud (AWS), arquitectures.

 - ✍️ &nbsp; True believer that motivation is the way.